How Long Do Roofs Last in Florida

 Get a Roof Inspection From All Pro Builders and Roofing

 We’ve spent over 20 years working on roofs across Florida, and we’ve seen it all.
 If you need expert advice on your roof’s condition, give us a call.
 We’ll inspect your roof, address any concerns, and recommend a maintenance plan to help extend its lifespan.
 As a family-owned roofing company in Lake Worth, we proudly serve the tri-county area, from West Palm to Miami.
+We are a full-service roofing company offering everything from commercial roof repairs to residential roof replacements.
 Contact us today for a roof inspection!